troy-wu/BlackjackGame/README.md

 - As a user, I want an element of randomness, I don't want the same hand over and over.
 - As a user, I want to be able to see the cards in my hand and what they add up to.
 - As a user, I want to be able to see the dealers hand once I have stood or busted.

+#### Phase 2

+- As a user, I would like to be able to have the option to save my balance and my name
+- As a user, I would like to be able to load my balance and name from a file